 Skin types: oils recommended

 Since we all have different skin types, have a look at the list below.
-For the best oil cleansing method effects, I’d recommend you the use of the oils based on your skin type.
-Test it and try it until you get the desired ratio.
+For the best oil cleansing method effects, I’d recommend the use of the oils based on your skin type.
+Test it and try it until you get the desired ratio, even though I’ll give you more idea on ideal oil ratios below.

 Since oily skin has been linked with a lack of linoleic acid, an ideal oil for your skin type would be a light oil rich in linoleic acid.